bbaugher/chef-berksfile-env/README.md

     require 'chef-berksfile-env'

-    # The name must be defined so we can use it to find the Berksfile
+    # The name must be defined first so we can use it to find the Berksfile
     name "my_env"

     # Load Berksfile locked dependencies as my environment's cookbook version contraints